fredneedsausername/GateKeeper/DESIGN-DOCUMENT.md

 If the past beacon to be triggered has is_first_when_entering set to false, and the current beacon has got it set to true, and they're from the same shipyard, then the person is exiting.

 If the past beacon is from another shipyard than the current one, then the advertisement is to be ignored.
+Since, for the advertisement to be processed, a requirement is for the two activator beacons to be from the same shipyard, then this is the way that the shipyard of a processed advertisement is deduced, by taking either ActivatorBeacons' shipyard_id.

 If the past beacon is the same as the current one, then the advertisement is to be ignored.